 This course provides an overview of contemporary strategies in sales.
 The course will concentrate on improving communication skills and customer service skills, building a personal relationship with customers, and incorporating technology in sales.
 The course covers a broad range of topics that will introduce students to the techniques and strategies of sales.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis everyday life, including industry and organizations.
-The students will learn to compare and contrast material and information from other cultures.
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

 Pre-Requisite: MK110 Total Clock Hours: 50 Tuition: \$1139.00